TEAC 7038 Early Mathematics and Numeracy

 - Develop understandings of deep mathematical concepts, skills and processes relevant to young children birth-8 years.

-- Apply the principles, practices and learning outcomes of The Early Years Learning Framework for Australia to mathematica
+- Apply the principles, practices and learning outcomes of The Early Years Learning Framework for Australia to mathematical assessment and planning.

-7. Teaching strategies that promote deep mathematical understanding incorporating a range of materials including digital technologies, concrete manipulatives, games and children?fs literature.
+- Teaching strategies that promote deep mathematical understanding incorporating a range of materials including digital technologies, concrete manipulatives, games and children’s literature.

-8. Effective programming, planning and assessment strategies for early year?fs mathematics and
+- Effective programming, planning and assessment strategies for early year’s mathematics and numeracy learning.

 The following table summarises the standard assessment tasks for this subject.
 Please note this is a guide only.
 Assessment tasks are regularly updated, where there is a difference your Learning Guide takes precedence.